 What does SQLZoo do?

-Beginners can work through 9 primary lessons, which include 10+ exercises each, that range in difficulty level from total novice to very challenging.
+Beginners can work through 9 primary lessons.
+Each include 10+ exercises that range in difficulty level from total novice to very challenging.
 Those who complete the exercises get hands-on experience writing different SQL queries, including selects and aggregations, as well as running their code live.
 Each lesson includes videos, short readings, reference sections, and assessments.
 Most users can complete all of the exercises in about 20 hours.
 After finishing the lessons, users will have the tools to write queries and work with databases.

 Who is SQLZoo for?